The Reading Room

-NLS has updated the firmware for the Digital Talking-Book Machine (DTBM).
-This update (version 2.1.16) allows users to sequentially play multiple talking-book titles on a single cartridge without the need to enter Bookshelf mode - a capability that has long been requested by NLS patrons and network libraries.
+The National Library Service (NLS) has updated the firmware for the Digital Talking-Book Machine (DTBM).
+This update (version 2.1.16) allows users to sequentially play multiple talking book titles on a single cartridge without the need to enter Bookshelf mode - a capability that has long been requested by NLS patrons and network libraries.

-For cartridges containing more than one book or magazine, the new Sequential Play feature enables users to press the play/stop button to go to the next title when the player announces “End of book.”
+For cartridges containing more than one book or magazine, the new Sequential Play feature enables users to press the “Play/Stop” button to go to the next title when the player announces “End of book.”
 Standard Bookshelf mode will still work as before, allowing users to play multiple books or magazines in any order they wish.
-But for those who want a simpler method, the new functionality makes it possible to move from one title to the next without having to use the bookshelf.
+However, for those who want a simpler method, the new functionality makes it possible to move from one title to the next without having to use the bookshelf feature.

 Get the Update

-You may request an upgrade cartridge by asking your reader advisor for it.
-It is available on the WebOPAC to request as book number FDB03944, DTBM Software Upgrade.
+You may request an upgrade cartridge by asking your reading advisor for it.
+It is available for request on the WebOPAC as book number FDB03944 with the title DTBM Software Upgrade.
 The updated firmware is available for download on the NLS public website and the BARD main page.
-NLS has also added the firmware to the Magazines on Cartridge system for multiple-magazine subscribers.
+The NLS also included the firmware to the Magazines on Cartridge system for multiple-magazine subscribers.
 The firmware update will not be added to mass-duplicated, single title cartridges.

 Using the Cartridge

-Insert the cartridge or USB drive containing the software.
-The player will announce “Upgrading your player’s software.”
-Wait until the upgrade is complete and the player restarts (about 10 seconds), then remove the cartridge.
+Insert the cartridge or USB drive containing the firmware update.
+The player will announce it is upgrading your player’s software.
+Wait until the upgrade is complete and the player restarts (about 10 seconds) and then remove the cartridge.